-Since becoming a judge, I have given lectures (including on the evidence of children and vulnerable witnesses) at international conferences in France, Belgium and Ireland, organised by the Council of Europe and the Franco-British-Irish Judicial Committee.
+As a judge, I gave lectures (including on the evidence of children and vulnerable witnesses) at international conferences in France, Belgium and Ireland, organised by the Council of Europe and the Franco-British-Irish Judicial Committee.

 I was a member of the Franco-British-Irish Judicial Committee from 2001 until 2012 and was involved in planning colloques for judges from these jurisdictions.
 As well as speaking at such colloques, I have acted as rapporteur.
 These colloques took place without interpreters.

 I was a member of the Judicial Studies Board/Judicial College International Board from 2011 to 2014.
 In 2014, I was one of a small team of judges who presented the Judicial College Business of Judging Course to train judges in Malta.